 The Citi Expatriate Benefit Plan uses four Compensation Countries: Hong Kong, Singapore, the United Kingdom and the United States.
 The components of the benefit plan vary by Compensation Country, as outlined below.
-For the purpose of this book, please note that all amounts are described in US dollars (\$); the equivalent value in British Pounds (GBP), Hong Kong dollars (HKD) and Singapore dollars (SGD) applies where applicable.
+For the purpose of this Handbook, please note that all amounts are described in US dollars (\$); the equivalent value in British Pounds (GBP), Hong Kong dollars (HKD) and Singapore dollars (SGD) applies where applicable.

-US(\$) GBP HKD SGD Enrollment information Core Benefits - automatic enrollment 1 Medical х x x х Automatic enrollment; 90 days from date of transfer opt out period.
+US(\$) GBP HKD SGD Enrollment information Core Benefits - automatic enrollment Medical x x x x Automatic enrollment; 90 days from date of transfer opt out period.
 All "newly eligible" and/or "new transferring" Expatriates and their eligible dependents are automatically enrolled.
 If you are already a participant, eligible dependents include those previously covered.
-Dental х х х х Automatic enrollment; 90 days from date of transfer opt out period.
+Dental x x x x Automatic enrollment; 90 days from date of transfer opt out period.
 All "newly eligible" and/or "new transferring" Expatriates and their eligible dependents are automatically enrolled.
 If you are already a participant, eligible dependents include those previously covered.
-Short-Term Disability (core benefit) Х N/A Х Х This is a core benefit, no enrollment required.
-Core Benefits at no cost to you (if eligible) - automatic (enrollment Long-Term Disability х N/A x х If eligible, this is a core benefit.
+Short-Term Disability (core benefit) х N/A х х This is a core benefit, no enrollment required.
+Core Benefits at no cost to you (if eligible) - automatic enrollment Long-Term Disability x N/A x x If eligible, this is a core benefit.
 For all others, automatic enrollment, as of Expatriate transfer date; 90 days from date of transfer opt out period.
 Basic Life insurance (core benefit) Х N/A Х Х If eligible, this is a core benefit, no enrollment required.
-Basic Accidental Death and Dismemberment (AD&D) insurance (core benefit) Х Х Х Х If eligible, this is a core benefit, no enrollment required.
+Basic Accidental Death and Dismemberment (AD&D) insurance (core benefit) Х х X Х If eligible, this is a core benefit, no enrollment required.
 Business Travel Accident/Medical insurance (core benefit) Х Х Х Х If eligible, this is a core benefit, no enrollment required

-1 "Newly eligible" Expatriates or dependents refer to those who have a change in status (e.g., marriage, birth, etc.) or those Expatriates who initially opted out of coverage and elect to enroll during a subsequent Annual Enrollment period.
+&lt;sup>1 "Newly eligible" Expatriates or dependents refer to those who have a change in status (e.g., marriage, birth, etc.) or those Expatriates who initially opted out of coverage and elect to enroll during a subsequent Annual Enrollment period.

 US(\$) GBP HKD SGD Enrollment information Optional Benefits - enrollment action require ed Group Universal Life (GUL) insurance x N/A x x 60 days from date of transfer if eligible.
 Enrollment is handled directly with MetLife and completed forms should be sent to them.
-Supplemental AD&D insurance x х x x 60 days from date of transfer if eligible.
+Supplemental AD&D insurance x x x x 60 days from date of transfer if eligible.
 Enrollment is handled directly with MetLife and completed forms should be sent to them.